kehantan/labbook/docs/cell_culture/cell_count.rst

 Cell count
 ==========

-Cell counting is to get an estimation of how many cells we had collected from a culture flask, so we can know if we have enough cells for our experiments.
+Cell counting is to get an estimation of how many cells we had collected from a culture flask, so we can know if we have enough cells for our experiments, or count how many cells we need to put into each well in our well plates.

 **Requires**